Setup On Linux¶

 CMake: You can install cmake using pip3.
 This makes it easy to overcome limitations of which version of

-Note, if you choose to install python packages local in your user directory
+Note, if are you not using a virtual environment and you choose to install python packages local in your user directory

 .localfolder, be sure to add